 \section{The candidate entropy function revisited}

-In the previous section, the new definition of the phase-space density matrix called the effective one, is derived.
+In the previous section, the new definition of the phase space density matrix called the effective one, is derived.
 Then, a question naturally arises whether the candidate entropy in section \ref{first_entropy} is still valid.
-To answer this question, we first recalled the internal energy \eqref{U_q_effective} from the ensemble average with the effective phase-space density matrix
+To answer this question, we first recalled the internal energy \eqref{U_q_effective} from the ensemble average with the effective phase space density matrix

 We shall reprocess as what we did before again.
 Then, we obtain the $q$-version of the heat variation as